01634 844152

 Maths

-We recognise the importance of equipping children from an early age with the tools required to access a full curriculum and prepare for life in KS3 and beyond.
+We recognise the importance of equipping children from an early age with the tools required to access a full curriculum and prepare for transition to KS3.
 This means that we place a key focus on the acquiring, retention and application of maths skills.

 Our aim is to promote high standards of maths by equipping pupils with a strong command of the four operations and to develop their love of maths through linking it to other subjects in the curriculum.
-We will do this through a well-planned, sequential and ambitious maths curriculum using the mastery approach.
-Where possible, we aim to use the local context of the school and the physical school itself to support this.
+We will do this through a well-planned, sequential and ambitious maths curriculum.

 The national curriculum for maths aims to ensure that all pupils: